FCH808/CleanSamsungHumanActivityData/readme.md

 **(Source: README.txt in the data folder)**

-From raw to tidy data
+From Raw to Tidy Data
 ---------------------

 **The `run_analysis.R` script downloads the following dataset:**